 By Liz Hill

-My first horse, Cairo, was a draft cross (Shire x QH?) that I rescued as a weanling from the Pregnant Mares’ Urine (PMU) industry.
-I was 18, wildly overconfident about my foal-handing skills, and had precisely $750 to my name, which was the exact amount of his adoption fee.
-I didn’t know any better at the time that, anatomically speaking, he wasn’t built to be an athlete, but Cairo must have also missed the memo because despite being built like a 15.1 hh dump truck on pony legs, he proved himself a very talented jumper and lower level dressage horse.
+My first horse, Cairo, was a draft cross (possibly a Shire x QH) that I rescued as a weanling from the Pregnant Mares’ Urine (PMU) industry.
+I was 18 years old, wildly overconfident about my foal-handing skills, and had precisely $750 to my name, which was the exact amount of his adoption fee.
+I didn’t know any better at the time that, anatomically speaking, he wasn’t built to be an athlete.
+Cairo himself must have also missed the memo because despite being built like a 15.1 hand dump truck on pony legs, he proved himself a very talented jumper and lower level dressage horse.
 However, in 2014, Cairo broke his right hind leg in a turnout accident.
-While, at the time, I felt like all my horsey-girl dreams were being crushed into smithereens, Cairo came through the surgery great and ended up rehabbing under the care of a super hot cowboy… who I befriended and later, fell in love and ran away to Tennessee with.
+While, at the time, I felt like all my horsey-girl dreams were being crushed into smithereens, Cairo came through the surgery great and ended up rehabbing under the care of a super hot cowboy… who I befriended and later, fell in love with and ran away to Tennessee at his side.

 Having a large, athletic, and sometimes challenging horse motivated me to level up my fitness, so I could be better equipped to bring him along.
-In January, I joined a pilates studio and have taken over 180 classes in 2021.
-He’s so sensitive to my position, and having more core strength, mind-body connection, and better posture has ABSOLUTELY helped our cause.
+Last January, I joined a Pilates studio and took over 180 classes in 2021.
+Nimbus is so sensitive to my position, and having more core strength, mind-body connection, and better posture has absolutely helped our cause.
 He’s certainly refined my riding, because he isn’t easy… but taking the slow road with him has been so rewarding and that grit, dedication, and determination to put the work in a little bit each day absolutely has benefitted his and my partnership, as well as my life outside the ring.

-PS.
-Remember the hot cowboy?
-We are getting married in fall of 2022, and planned our wedding around the GAIG/USDF Regional Championships and US Dressage Finals schedule – because this time we are going for that neck sash!
-(Hot cowboy is also the world’s GREATEST show groom.)
+PS – Remember the hot cowboy?
+We are getting married in fall of 2022, and we have planned our wedding around the GAIG/USDF Regional Championships and US Dressage Finals schedule – because this time we are going for that neck sash!
+(Hot cowboy is also the world’s greatest show groom.)
 And Cairo’s broken leg?
 He’s back in full work, sound, and *fingers crossed* I am hoping to finish up scores for my USDF Bronze Medal with him this year.
 But, if he doesn’t have it in him, that’s just fine.
-He’s the reason why we’re all living our best life on the farm in Tennessee and doesn’t owe me a damn thing more.
+He’s the reason why we’re all living our best life on the farm in Tennessee, and he doesn’t owe me a damn thing more.